How to Prove Hours Worked in Unpaid Overtime Case

 Despite the fact that wage requirements are clearly spelled out by law, Nashville employers do not always pay proper overtime to eligible workers.
 Sometimes, the oversight is an error.
 But there are also cases where the action is intentional.
 Either way, Tennessee workers deserve better.

-If you’re struggling to obtain unpaid overtime, get the proven wage and hour lawyers at the Employment and Consumer Law Group on your side.
+If you’re struggling to obtain unpaid overtime, get the proven wage and hour lawyers at the Employment and Commerce Law Group on your side.
 We know what it takes to prove an unpaid overtime claim, and we’ll fight by your side until you’re fairly compensated.

 Call or contact us now for a free consultation.